-Lily still uses a stroller at Disneyland and on crowded days we have developed a love-hate relationship with that stroller.
+Lily still uses a stroller at Disneyland, and on crowded days, we have developed a love-hate relationship with that stroller.
 You might want to park your stroller in a central area of each land, while you visit multiple nearby attractions and only use it for traveling longer distances.
-It can be more challenging to move in a crowd with a stroller, but it does come in handy for transporting tired toddlers, schlepping bags, and keeping children strapped in and safe.
+It can be more challenging to move in a crowd with a stroller.
+But it does come in handy for transporting tired toddlers, schlepping bags and keeping children strapped in and safe.

 9. Take measures to avoid lost children

 Nobody plans to lose a child, but with heavy crowds and so much to see, it can be easier to do than you think.
 Be smart and plan ahead.
 Talk to your kids about safety and sticking close by.
 Hold hands as much as possible.
 Tell kids what to do if they get separated — they should stop and look around them.
-If they cannot find you they should go to a Disney employee with a nametag to get help.
-Set up a plan in advance with older children for where to meet if you get separated, and have a plan for a time and place to meet at the end of the day if you're splitting up.
+If they cannot find you, they should go to a Disney employee with a name tag to get help.
+Set up a plan in advance with older children for where to meet if you get separated.
+Make a plan for a time and place to meet at the end of the day if you're splitting up.

 10. Stay nearby and avoid parking at Disneyland

-Sounds like you are in for an amazing journey spending the holidays at Disneyland.
+Sounds like you're in for an amazing journey spending the holidays at Disneyland.
 Follow these Disneyland holiday tips and you'll be good to go!
-Be sure to visit our Guide to the Hoppiest Holidays at Disneyland to help you plan your trip and learn all about the special entertainment offered this season.
+Remember you can save some green on Disneyland Resort tickets and hotels with your favorite festive froggy friends.